cruelandunusual/Pong/README.md

 Given its history and inheritance from Windows-only XNA, MonoGame is probably still easier to build on Windows than other platforms.
 You'll need the MonoGame SDK and (preferably) Visual Studio to compile the source.

+The [class diagram](DIAGRAM.md) shows the relationships between the classes.